zachwill/moment/README.md

 # Return a datetime instance
 moment.date(2012, 12, 18).date

-# And, who needs an iterable when we have *args?
-moment.date(2012, 12, 18).date

 # We can do the same thing with the UTC method
 moment.utc(2012, 12, 18).date